dell/lctool/README-sample-usage.txt

 Adding aliases: You can specify a specific RAC to operate on each and every command line using the --rac-host, --rac-user, --rac-password options.
 This can be a pain, especially if you want to operate against the same RAC with all your commands.
 You can create "aliases" as well as specify a default RAC to use if none is specified on the CLI

-$ lcctool add-alias testhost 10.208.46.138 root calvin
+$ lctool add-alias testhost 10.208.46.138 root calvin
-$ lcctool ls-alias
+$ lctool ls-alias
 testhost
-$ lcctool set-default-rac testhost
+$ lctool set-default-rac testhost

-Now, any time you just run 'lcctool COMMAND', it will operate on your default RAC.
-Note also that for every 'lcctool' command, you can specify multiple RACs, using multiple aliases.
+Now, any time you just run 'lctool COMMAND', it will operate on your default RAC.
+Note also that for every 'lctool' command, you can specify multiple RACs, using multiple aliases.
 You can also create "groups", so you can specify multiple racs very easily.
 Groups can be nested up to a default of 16 times.
 Recursively nested groups longer than this limit will trigger an error condition which will launch all of the warheads.
 Don't do it.